Dear Whiting School Community,

 Benjamin T. Rome Dean

-He is a Fellow of the IEEE and the SPIE, was President of the ECE Department Heads' Association and served on its board of directors, was a member of the International Advisory Panel for the A*STAR Graduate Academy in Singapore and is on the Advisory Board for the ECE Department, Georgia Tech and the Technology Commercialization Advisory Board for Innovation Works.
+He has published over 250 articles and conference proceedings, and holds 13 patents.
+He is a Fellow of the IEEE and the SPIE, was President of the ECE Department Heads’ Association and served on its board of directors, was a member of the International Advisory Panel for the A*STAR Graduate Academy in Singapore, was on the Advisory Board for the ECE Department at Georgia Tech and the Technology Commercialization Advisory Board for Innovation Works.
+He currently is a member of the Fellowship Evaluation Panel of the National Research Foundation of Singapore.

-Schlesinger majored in physics at the University of Toronto, graduating in 1980, and earned his doctorate in applied physics in 1985 at the California Institute of Technology.
-He joined the Carnegie Mellon faculty later that year.
+Schlesinger earned a BSc in physics at the University of Toronto and earned his MS and PhD in applied physics at the California Institute of Technology.

 JHU Gazette (3/6/14): “Looking Ahead with Johns Hopkins Engineering Dean Ed Schlesinger”